kd8bxp/Robot-Code/README.md

 Most of this code is old, so there is no promises made that any of it will still work.
 (It all worked at one time thou)

-A lot of this code is my own, some of it is not - and maybe under a different license.
+some of this code is my own, some of it is not - and maybe under a different license.

 ## Contributing